Inflight smoking: North America

 In 1969, consumer advocate Ralph Nader was among the first in the United States to call for a smoking ban on airlines.
 Pressure for an inflight smoking ban also came from flight attendants' unions, such as the Association of Flight Attendants.

 United Airlines created a nonsmoking section in 1971, the first airline to do so.
-Aurigny Air Services became the first airline to ban smoking entirely on its flights, in July 1977.
-In 1994, Delta was the first US airline to ban smoking on all worldwide flights.
+In 1994, Delta was the first U.S. airline to ban smoking on all worldwide flights.

 In the United States, both tobacco companies and airlines fought any regulation.
-In 1976, the US Civil Aeronautics Board banned cigar and pipe smoking on aircraft, but under pressure from tobacco interests, it sought to limit this ban in 1978.
+In 1976, the U.S. Civil Aeronautics Board banned cigar and pipe smoking on aircraft, but under pressure from tobacco interests, it sought to limit this ban in 1978.
 Also, CAB banned and then unbanned smoking in 1984, with chairman Dan McKinnon saying, "Philosophically, I think nonsmokers have rights, but it comes into marked conflict with practicalities and the realities of life."
 After years of debate over health concerns, Congressional action in 1987 led to a ban on inflight smoking.
 In 1988, airlines based in the United States banned smoking on domestic flights of less than two hours, which was extended to domestic flights of less than six hours in February 1990, and to all domestic and international flights in 2000.
 The 1990 ban applied to the passengers and the cabin of the aircraft, but not the flight deck; pilots were allowed to continue smoking after the 1990 ban due to concerns over potential flight safety issues caused by nicotine withdrawal in chronic smokers.
 Despite a prohibition of smoking, the US Federal Aviation Administration regulations mandate that functioning ashtrays be conspicuously located on the doors of all airplane bathrooms.
 This is because there must be a safe place to dispose of a lit cigarette if someone violates the no-smoking rule.

 In 1990, Air Canada adopted a nonsmoking policy on all its routes.
 In 1994, Canada was the first country to ban smoking on all flights operated by Canadian carriers, which also covered charter flights, but not foreign airlines flying to Canada.
-It had previously banned smoking on commercial domestic flights in Canada and international flights of less than six hours, which obviously did not cover the Japan route.
+It had previously banned smoking on commercial domestic flights in Canada and international flights of less than six hours, which did not cover the Japan routes.
 Canadian Airlines had opposed the blanket ban, saying it would put the airline at a competitive disadvantage especially on the lucrative Japan route.
 It said it would lose millions of dollars in business from smoking passengers.
 It estimated it would lose $22 million in annual revenues on its 14 flights a week to Japan.
 It said that three quarters of its passengers on the Japan route were Japanese and that 60% of them smoked.

 In March 1995, the United States, Canada, and Australia agreed to ban smoking on international flights traveling between those countries.